Astrakhan Astrakhan Oblast, Russia Travel Guide

 Emergency Numbers: Universal (Police, Fire, Ambulance) - 112.
 Police - 102.
 Fire - 101.
 Ambulance - 103.

-Astrakhan is generally considered a safe city for tourists, with less violent crime than larger global cities.
+Astrakhan is usually thought of as a safe city for tourists, with less violent crime than larger global cities.

 Pickpocketing can occur in crowded areas (markets, public transport).
 Remain aware, secure valuables, avoid displaying cash.
 Consider Pacsafe anti-theft gear.

 Central areas (Kremlin, Volga Embankment) are generally safe.
-Exercise caution in less central areas.
+Be cautious in less central areas.
 Stay alert against typical tourist scams, though not prevalent.

 Natural Disaster Risks: Occasional spring flooding of the Volga River, prepare for severe heatwaves in summer and blizzards in winter.
 Steppe fires can occur in very dry periods in rural areas.